Have access to the cluster as a user with

 See Using RBAC to define and apply permissions.

 If your cluster uses manually maintained credentials, ensure that the Cloud Credential Operator (CCO) is in an upgradeable state.
 For more information, see Upgrading clusters with manually maintained credentials for AWS, Azure, or GCP.

 If you are running cluster monitoring with an attached PVC for Prometheus, you might experience OOM kills during cluster upgrade.
 When persistent storage is in use for Prometheus, Prometheus memory usage doubles during cluster upgrade and for several hours after upgrade is complete.
 To avoid the OOM kill issue, allow worker nodes with double the size of memory that was available prior to the upgrade.
 For example, if you are running monitoring on the minimum recommended nodes, which is 2 cores with 8 GB of RAM, increase memory to 16 GB.
 For more information, see BZ#1925061.

-The OKD update service is the hosted service that provides over-the-air updates to both OKD and Fedora CoreOS (FCOS).
-It provides a graph, or diagram that contain vertices and the edges that connect them, of component Operators.
-The edges in the graph show which versions you can safely update to, and the vertices are update payloads that specify the intended state of the managed cluster components.
+The OpenShift Update Service (OSUS) provides over-the-air updates to OKD, including Fedora CoreOS (FCOS).
+It provides a graph, or diagram, that contains the vertices of component Operators and the edges that connect them.
+The edges in the graph show which versions you can safely update to.
+The vertices are update payloads that specify the intended state of the managed cluster components.

-Because the update service displays all valid updates, you must not force an update to a version that the update service does not display.
+The OpenShift Update Service displays all valid updates.
+Do not force an update to a version that the OpenShift Update Service does not display.

 maxUnavailable field on the machine configuration pool and marks them as unavailable.
 By default, this value is set to